csc-training/geocomputing/python/zonal_stats/README.md

 In this example zonal statistics are calculated based on a vector polygons from a big raster dataset.

 Here are three different code examples for calculating zonal statiscis in parallel with `rasterstats` or `xarrray-spatial` Python libraries:
 * One raster and a lot of polygons.
-For parallelization the the polygons are split to batches. `rasterstats`
+For parallelization the the polygons are split to batches. `rasterstats` + `multiprocessing`
 * Several rasters (different dates and bands).
-The statistics for each raster are cacluated in parallel. `rasterstats`
+The statistics for each raster are cacluated in parallel. `rasterstats` + `dask` delayed functions
-* `Xarray-spatial` has built-in parallelization, it splits the raster to chunks.
+* `Xarray-spatial` has built-in parallelization, it splits the raster to chunks using `Dask DataArrays`.

 The data used in the example:
 * 10m DEM from NLS (or Sentinel-2 11-day data mosaics from STAC)